Model#

 This example walks through the steps of instructing SmartSim to load a TorchScript from file

-.
+to a launched Orchestrator.
 The source code example is available in the dropdown below for

 convenient execution and customization.